 True change is hard, painful, and, in this case, long long overdue.

-As such we at the Regenerative School re-commit ourselves to supporting the advancement of social, environmental and racial justice wherever we can be of service to our neighbors, near and around the world.
+We at the Regenerative School re-commit ourselves to supporting the advancement of social, environmental and racial justice wherever we can be of service to our neighbors, near and around the world.

 We re-commit to listening and working hand in hand with black, indigenous, people of color in our community and around the world in changing the systems that oppress and extract.